TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Slack.rst

 Botty on Slack
 ~~~~~~~~~~~~~~

-Also checkout the help page on `"Botty" <https://wiki.typo3.org/T3Bot>`__, the TYPO3 slack bot.
-We will show you
-some of its commands later in this manual.
+Also the TYPO3 slack bot.
+We will show you some of its commands later in this manual.

 You cannot use Botty in your private channel or in a direct messaging channel with someone else.
 Botty will
 only be available in a public channel, to which it has been invited (which is the case in #typo3-cms-coredev).